TICC

 Tickets

-15 € (students/handicapped: 10 €)
+15 € (pupil/student/disabled discount: 10 €)

 tickets@ticchoir.de

-Box office at the evening performance
+Box office on the evening of the performance

 Sing with us